Bill Moyers documents far-right evangelist Pat Robertson's mission of merging the traditionally separate church and state

 In New York City, a few months ago, Michael Sandy was killed in an antigay assault where he was beaten, chased into traffic, hit by a car, and then dragged off the road and attacked a second time by his assailants.
 On March 14th, 2007, twenty-five year old Ryan Skipper was fatally stabbed twenty times and beaten in Polk County Florida in an anti-gay hate crime and robbery.

+His body was dumped on the side of the road.
 As gruesome and tragic as these stories are, they are but two heart-wrenching examples of thousands of hate crimes that occur all over our country every year.
 According to the FBI, 25 Americans each day are victims of hate crimes - that means approximately one hate crime is committed every hour.
 One in six hate crimes are motivated by the victim's sexual orientation.

 Every act of violence is tragic and harmful in its consequences, but not all crime is based on hate.
 A bias-motivated crime affects not only the victim and his or her family but an entire community or category of people.
 In the most basic terms, hate crimes run counter to everything we believe in and fight for as Americans - freedom, equality, and justice for all.